D2KLab/recsys18_challenge/README.md

 d = 300 + 100 = 400 when also using title2rec embedding vectors

-creative = emotion when using emotion detection features
+creative = 'emotion' when using emotion detection features

-creative = fuzzy when using emotion, PoS tagging, and sentiment features
+creative = 'fuzzy' when using emotion, PoS tagging, and sentiment features

+rnn_1M_epoch.csv correspond to the RNN using the SmallConfig rather than the OptimalConfig (see mpd_rnn.py for the detailed list of hyper-parameters)

 Main:
 * rnn_1M_300_e1.csv